haoyuanli93/SplitDelaySimulation/ReadMe.md

 2. Numba
 3. pyculib

+The other dependence is routine and super easy to solve.
-One needs a GPU to run this simulation with this package.
+Besides, one needs an Nvidia GPU to run this simulation with this package.

 # Warning
 I have tried to reproduce this simulation with my latest X-ray simulation